wildgracevideo/wildgracevideo-website/content/home/home.md

           project.
 We discuss your vision, goals, and requirements. "
         publicationDate: 2024-11-08T09:29:00.000Z
     - title: "**Step 2.** Plan"
-      description: Once I’ve understood your objectives, we begin the planning phase.
+      description: Once we’ve understood your objectives, we begin the planning phase.
         This involves crafting a detailed strategy, storyboard, and production plan.
 We'll work together closely to finalize every aspect of the project before moving forward.